andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 SR2.
 Add error handling with Spring REST mechanism of @ControllerAdvice & @ExceptionHandler to return a customized exception -"NoBookException" and to manage also global exceptions through Exception class.

+SR3.
+Create another exception and a global exception